myiosfactory/reorderable/Sources/Reorderable/Reorderable.docc/Getting-Started.md

 ### When Part of a ScrollView

-> Important: Because this package doesn't rely on SwiftUI's native `onDrag`, it also doesn't automatically trigger auto-scrolling when users drag the element to the edge of the parent/ancestor `ScrollView`.
+> Important: Because this doesn't rely on SwiftUI's native `onDrag`, it also doesn't automatically trigger auto-scrolling when users drag the element to the edge of the parent/ancestor `ScrollView`.
 To enable this behavior, the ``SwiftUI/ScrollView/autoScrollOnEdges()`` modifier needs to be applied to the `ScrollView`.

 ```swift
 struct SimpleExample: View {